mjordan/GitBags/README.md

 * [Update the Bag's manifests]
 * `commit -am "Did something important to the payload."`
 * `mv workingcopy mybagdir`

+(The cloning step and the replacing step are not required, I just included them as typical actions you may want to do.)

 Later, I use `git log` or `git reflog show` to see the history of actions on the Bag: